saltysystems/overworld/doc/protocol.md

 Generating the client library
 ---------------------

-Gremlin can automatically generate a client library in GDScript usable by Godot v3.x.
+Saline can automatically generate a client library in GDScript usable by Godot v3.x.

 This library should be dropped into your scripts folder, along with your protobuf file.
 You will need to install the [Godobuf](https://github.com/oniksan/godobuf) plugin in order to generate code to marshall/unmarshall data from Protobuf from/to your Godot client.
 You'll want to autoload it with some name, I suggest `NetworkClient`.